Post

 The UI itself is assembled in code (.NET HotReload-friendly), no XAML this time, and uses DrawnUI for layouts, gestures, shaders etc.

-For example creating the glass panel behind the notes module looks like this:
+For example creating the glass panel behind the notes module will look like this:

 1